IDoCodingStuffs/python-doodles/freeform-log.md

 ### 2 PM
 Profiling did not do much, but after adding a cache emptying call per training iteration, it is no longer exploding.
 But the downside is, I am getting bottlenecked by IO instead now.
 A lot of copy to GPU.

+And when I finally make the purge happen only every 20 iterations, things start looking much better.
+Sure, `empty_cache()` is just a band-aid but it still works...
+Until it stops working, around 220th iteration.
+Also the same effect from every 10...

+Guess I will just put up with it for now.
+One day I will figure it out.